lamdv/lamdv.github.io/docs/index.md

 !["My face's suppose to be here"](img/myface.JPG "This is my face")

 My name is Lam, Dang.
-I'm a junior researcher/programmer at USTH's ICTLab, VAST (Vietnam).
-My speciality is in Software Engineering, Artificial Intelligence and Data Mining.
-Currently I am working on a bioinformatic project, developing an engine to query from multiple genomics databases.
+I'm a master student at UGA's MoSIG program (Grenoble, France).
+My speciality including Software Engineering, Artificial Intelligence and Data Retrieval.

+For the last year I have been working on a bioinformatic project, developing an engine to query from multiple genomics databases.

 Beside working in informatics, I am also the founder of a Fab Lab and Technology Club at USTH.
-Currently our fleet of machinary including 2 3D printers and several hand tools.
-Soon to join are some CNC machines and a laser cutter, all design and build in house.
-Our projects currently including machine building projects and a hydroponic project.
+Builder of several machines and design, I am well versed in (very informal) mechanical design and CAD/CAM.
+Favorite flavor of CAD: Fusion 360.